truenas/middleware/docs/userguide/truenas_options.rst

 * 30 days before the license expires and when the license expires

+* a re-key operation fails on an encrypted pool

 * the status of an Avago MegaRAID SAS controller has changed;
   `mfiutil(8) <http://www.freebsd.org/cgi/man.cgi?query=mfiutil>`_
   is included for managing these devices